Title: Eyes on the World

 Artist: Richard C. Elliott

-Richard Elliott's Eyes on the World welcomes those who travel through the airport with radiant light and color.
-Three layers of bicycle reflectors are adhered to Plexiglas in a pattern that resembles Columbia Plateau baskets.
-The double diamond design shines on and gives blessing to all those who use the facility.
+Located near the airport’s baggage claim area #15, Eyes on the World greets those who travel through the airport with radiant light and color.
+It is composed of three layers of reflectors adhered to clear Plexiglas, which are then installed in a 6-foot by a 20-foot lightbox.
+The double diamond design shines on and gives a blessing to all those who use the facility.

 Fun fact: The piece was retitled during fabrication to Eyes on the World from The Old Inspires the New.
 Richard C. Elliott made this change after a conversation about the piece: "When people at the sign company asked me what it means, I explained that it was inspired by cornhusk baskets from the Plateau Indians along the Columbia.
 The foreman, who is from Mexico, said they refer to similar double diamond patterns as 'The Eyes of God'."

 About the artist

 Originally from Portland, Oregon, Richard C. Elliott (1945-2008) moved to Ellensburg, Washington to attend Central Washington University.
 There, he received his BA degree in art and economics.

 Elliott always had an interest in light.
 Starting in the 1970s, he created meticulous drawings weaving light and form together.
 A decade later, he realized that he could no longer express what he wanted to about light and natural structure in a drawing.
 By the end of the 1980s, he decided to use a new medium and shifted his focus to safety reflectors.